tonyduan/hte-prediction-rcts/README.md

 #### Example Calculator

-To aid interpretability, we have made a calculator for predicting ARRs for internsive blood pressure therapy available online. [[Link]](https://tonyduan.shinyapps.io/intensive-bpt-calculator/)
+To aid interpretability, we have made a demo calculator for predicting intensive blood pressure therapy ARRs. [[Link]](https://tonyduan.shinyapps.io/intensive-bpt-calculator/)

 #### Replication